omprabhu98/omprabhu98/README.md

 This page contains a portfolio of some of my previous and current projects.
 I have added links and descriptions for each of them, but feel free to email me any further questions at omprabhu98@gmail.com

+In progress
+Zendar Capstone Project:
+For my Master's program, I am currently working on a capstone project with Zendar, a manufacturer of high-definition radar to be utilized on autonomous vehicles.
+I am leading a team of 4 people to develop an algorithm that will run image segmentation on camera streams and then use this data to identify objects on a radar stream simulatenously.
+We are using OpenCV in Python and our current progress can be seen at: https://github.com/Mmengyw/Capstone-Project